What is pemphigus vulgaris?

 - Rituximab, which is now approved by the Food and Drug Administration (FDA) in the US.

 Other medications that are sometimes used in pemphigus (often in combination) include:

 - Intravenous immunoglobulin

-- The TNFα inhibitor, infliximab
+- The TNFα inhibitor, infliximab.

 Appropriate wound care is particularly important, as this should promote healing of blisters and erosions.

-Patients should minimize activities that may traumatise the skin and mucous membranes during active phases of the disease.
+Patients should minimise activities that may traumatise the skin and mucous membranes during active phases of the disease.
 These include activities such as contact sports and eating or drinking food that may irritate or damage the inside of the mouth (spicy, acidic, hard and crunchy foods).